eyedeekay/sam-forwarder/README.md

 # sam-forwarder
-Forward a local port to i2p over the SAM API.
-This is a work-in-progress, but the basic functionality is there and it's already pretty useful.
+Forward a local port to i2p over the SAM API, or proxy a destination to a port on the local host.
+This is a work-in-progress, but the basic functionality is, there and it's already pretty useful.

 ## building